-For the last few years, there has been a significant shift in the way people used to think regarding their health and the way they used to maintain it.
-People’s dependency on chemically formulated supplements has got reduced due to increasing awareness of the natural elements that can keep the body healthy.
+For the last few years, there has been a significant shift in the way people used to think regarding their health and how they used to maintain it.
+People’s dependency on chemically formulated supplements has reduced due to increasing awareness of the natural elements that can keep the body healthy.
 This awareness regarding the use of natural ingredients for health maintenance gave rise to the CBD industry.

 The terminologies above will make a new user of CBD confused.
-Well, the various terms indicate the number of plant materials and cannabinoids is there in the actual product.
+The various terms indicate the number of plant materials and cannabinoids is there in the actual product.
 CBD Isolate is entirely CBD; it has no other element.
 But, in the case of full-spectrum CBD, you will see that the presence of terpenes and flavonoids along with cannabinoids.